BUTTERFIELD TRAIL MUSEUM

 In this beautiful 1887 renaissance-style building, Russell Springs preserves the rich history of Butterfield's Overland Despatch (BOD) stage line.
 Learn about the BOD stagecoach and the route it traveled.

-From 1887 to 1963, the museum was the county courthouse.
+From 1887 to 1963, Russell Springs was the County seat, and the museum was the county courthouse.
 It is the official repository of old county records and history.
 The museum was dedicated in 1965 and is listed on the National Register of Historic Places.

 In addition to the displays related to the Butterfield Trail, the museum's collection includes local history, books and periodicals and a fossil collection of specimens from the Cretaceous Period which were found in the area. .